Tobiky/dot-bot/SPECIFICATION.md

 for those situations.
 The script engine treat the literal mostly as a regular `String`.

 - Statically typed but support for integrating converstion naturally.
+Also include natural dynamic type for cases when JSON-like values are returned or used (such as MongSh).

 - Evaluation of types are lazy except when annotated.